Wamuza1/Amazon_Vine_Analysis/README.md

 # vine_table analysis

--  Vine reviews   261                                                 - non-Vine reviews  24040
+-  Vine reviews   261   and  non-Vine reviews  24040

 ![image](https://user-images.githubusercontent.com/92646311/182047854-d31d1af9-2e9b-4c51-afd0-1b8de29ce438.png)
 ![image](https://user-images.githubusercontent.com/92646311/182047872-a08b3389-e045-4496-83a1-77e802f51c8d.png)

 -  There were total 11005 five star reviews.
-Vine reviews were 5 stars 106 and  non-Vine reviews  5 stars 10899
+Vine reviews were five stars 106 and non-Vine reviews were five stars 10899
--

 ![image](https://user-images.githubusercontent.com/92646311/182047931-c3806b50-01e0-47bc-97e9-fda5edd243fd.png)

-- Percentage of Vine reviews were 5 stars is 40.61% and percentage of non-Vine reviews were 5 stars is 45.34%
+- Percentage of Vine reviews there were five stars is 40.61% and for non-Vine reviews five stars is 45.34%.
--

 - ![image](https://user-images.githubusercontent.com/92646311/182048054-a06580f1-443a-4f42-8dc9-ff2ed868fd43.png)

 # Summary: Determine Bias of Vine Reviews.

+The output of both percentages does not have enough margin to decide whether they contain any bias or not in the Vine program.
+The vine sample size still has a decent number while it is important to note that the non-vine sample has not much difference.
+The output of both percentages does not have enough margin to decide whether they contain any bias or not in the Vine program.
+We can perform further analysis on verified purchases to determine the percentage and compare them to see if we can decide if this reveals any positivity bias.